jellyfin/mopidy-jellyfin/README.rst

     password = password
     libraries = Library1, Library2 (Optional: will default to "Music" if left undefined)

-The libraries option determines what is populated into Mopidy's internal library.
-Using the file browser will show all libraries with a 'music' type.
+The `libraries` option determines what is populated into Mopidy's internal library (view by Artists/Album/etc).
+Using the file browser will show all libraries in the Jellyfin server that have a 'music' type.

-Its also possible to add a users id with ``user_id = 0``.
+It's also possible to add a users id with ``user_id = 0``.

 Project resources